sjmcculloch/smblogv2/content/posts/2021-09-14-integrating-peloton-api-gatsby-js/index.md

 const overviewData = await responseOverview.json()
 ```

-> Important: methods on the Peloton API require that you pass **peloton-platform** in the header.
+> note: methods on the Peloton API require that you pass **peloton-platform** in the header.

 A full list of methods can be found at: